wemiibidun/tic_tac_toe_game/README.md

 ## Introduction

 The aim of this project is create an interactive tic tac toe game with React.
 This project was inspired by the official React documentation page.
-On that page, the game was built using class components but this game uses functional components i.e React hooks
+On that page, the game was built using class components but this game uses functional components i.e React hooks.
+Another plus with this project is that it was styled with styled components (_a library built for React and React Native developers that allows developers to use component-level styles in their applications_)

 #### Available Scripts